How you pay to travel on public transport in Aotearoa New Zealand is changing.

 • How do we know the technology is good/will work?

-The open loop or account-based technology is not new technology, it is now in use across the world on public transport systems with London being one of the first to implement the same kind of payment system in 2013.
+The open loop or account-based technology is not new technology, it’s in use across the world on public transport systems with London being one of the first to implement the same kind of payment system in 2013.
 Other cities such as Sydney, Chicago, Singapore, and Portland have also launched similar systems.

 South-east Queensland introduced account-based ticketing (which is the same as NZ will implement) and contactless card payments in 2020.
 They have some things in common with us, as it is a single solution for different transport operators, covers a large geographic area, has a similar patronage profile and a similar population.

-Learnings from over the world have all been considered throughout the life of this project.
+Learnings from around the world have been considered in this programme.

 Close Back to top